-To estimate the dark matter fraction, we subtract the baryon contribution from the \textit{intrinsic rotation curves}, assuming that both star and gas are rotationally supported and confined to an exponential disk.
-The residual contribution is assumed to originate from the dark matter, required to explain the observed kinematics.
-For a detailed explanation of this methodology, we refer the reader to Section~\ref{sec:mass-models}, \ref{sec:method-fdmrac}, and \cite{GS21b}.
-We estimated the dark matter fraction within $R_{\rm e} \ \mathrm{till} \ R_{\rm out}$, see Section~\ref{sec:fdm-Re} \& \ref{sec:fdm-R}, and Figure~\ref{fig:FdmRe} \& \ref{fig:FdmRout}.
+To estimate the dark matter fraction, we subtracted the baryon contribution from the intrinsic rotation curves, assuming that both the star and gas are rotationally supported and confined to an exponential disk.
+The residual contribution was assumed to originate from the dark matter, which was required to explain the observed kinematics.
+For a detailed explanation of this methodology, we refer the reader to Section~\ref{sec:mass-models} and \ref{sec:method-fdmrac}.
+We estimated the dark matter fraction within $R_{\rm e} \ \mathrm{till} \ R_{\rm out}$ (see Sect.~\ref{sec:fdm-Re} \& \ref{sec:fdm-R} and Figure~\ref{fig:FdmRe} \& \ref{fig:FdmRout}).
 Additionally, we explored the variation of the dark matter fraction across different redshift ranges, presented in Section~\ref{sec:fdm-z} and illustrated in Figure~\ref{fig:Fdm-z}.
 Furthermore, we investigated the interplay between baryonic matter and dark matter by examining the scaling relations of dark matter with baryon surface density and circular velocity at the outer radius of galaxies in Section~\ref{sec:fdm-Srelations}, as shown in Figure~\ref{fig:Fdm-SD-Vc}, \ref{fig:Fdm-SD-mass-z}, and \ref{fig:Fdm-Vc-mass-z}.
 The results obtained from these analyses offer valuable insights into the role of dark matter in shaping galaxies.
-Our key findings are:
+Our key findings are as follows: